Alzahel/SpeedRunners/README.md

 # SpeedRunners

 Speerunners is a game made by four 1st year students under my direction.
 The goal of the project was to allow these 4 beginners students who mostly never had coded before (nor used Unity) to discover how a game is made.
-With this idea in mind, i tried to direct them the best i could but i didn't take too much part in the production process.
+With this idea in mind, I tried to direct them the best I could but I didn't take too much part in the production process.
 Thanks to this methodology they were able to acquire a good amount of knowledge by resolving issues by themselves and by learning from their mistakes.

-The result is this game, which is of course still bugged and incomplete, but it's also a good playable prototype that they can be proud of.
+The result is this game, is of course still bugged and incomplete, but it's also a good playable prototype that they can be proud of.

 The game core mechanics take inspiration from the original SpeedRunners game :
 1) The players are evolving in a closed circuit